ryanpag3/stacktap/README.md

 ## About

 StackTap is a fully open-source Magic: The Gathering deck-building and inventory management software for both players and TCG Shops.
-We are **mobile-first** and plan on supporting iOS, Android, using a public API that other developer's can consume.
+We are **mobile-first** and plan on supporting iOS and Android with a public API that other developer's can consume.
 Web and desktop support is planned for a later date.

 We are under active development, so please be sure to check back frequently on our progress.